richardlaugesen/ruvpy/README.md

 [Open Science](https://en.wikipedia.org/wiki/Open_science) infrastructure written in [Python](https://python.org/).

 RUV is a library to quantify the value of forecast information for decision making using the Relative Utility Value metric.
 This reference implementation is reasonably computationally efficient and parallelises timesteps over available CPU cores.
 It includes a library of core utility functions, damage functions, and economic models.
-It does not include any figure generation, data loading and saving, other metrics, or analysis functionality.
+It has a tight scope and does not include any figure generation, data loading and saving, other metrics, or analysis functionality.

 Laugesen, R., Thyer, M., McInerney, D., and Kavetski, D.: Flexible forecast value metric suitable for a wide range of decisions: application using probabilistic subseasonal streamflow forecasts, Hydrol.
 Earth Syst.
 Sci., 27, 873–893, https://doi.org/10.5194/hess-27-873-2023, 2023.